 First, you need to build a map of your existing process.
 Here’s the possible process map of a sales strategy example:

-When developing your sales strategy template maps like this can really help guide you.
+When developing your sales strategy template maps like this can really help guide you and your sales team.
 Go back to the opportunities you outlined above.
 These will act as the goals for your sales process optimization.
 Here are a few sales strategy example goals:

 Finally, it’s time to set goals for each existing and new stage.
 Again, you must set activity- and outcome-based goals throughout the sales process.
 For example, goals for the appointment-setting stage could be:

-Sales process mapping is about understanding the activities required to close a deal.
+Sales strategy mapping is about understanding the activities required to close a deal.
 But how do you measure those activities and create accurate performance benchmarks?

 Step 1: Collect the right metrics